-ARC approval is not required if the chosen color is the original color used at the time of original construction.
-If the chosen color is not the original color at time of construction, the homeowner must seek and receive ARC approval to utilize the chosen color.
+ARC approval is not required if the chosen color is the original color used at the time of original at time of construction, a color included on the current District approved color palette or a color within the hue range of the palette.
+All other repaintings shall submit an ARC Application Form. architectural review application.
 Only solid colors that are harmonious with the surrounding neighborhood and will benefit and enhance the entire subdivision in a manner generally consistent with the plan of development thereof shall be approved by the ARC.
 Hot, electric, neon or bright colors are not permitted.